dmuhabbatov/SalaryPrediction/README.md

 ## Datasets and features

-1 train_features has metadata for an individual job posting.
+1. The train_features has metadata for an individual job posting.
 The "jobId" column represents a unique identifier for the job posting.

-2 train_salaries has salaries for job postings.
+2. The train_salaries has salaries for job postings.
 Each row associates a "jobId" with a "salary".

-3 test_features contains metadata for an individual job posting.
+3. The test_features contains metadata for an individual job posting.
 We have to predict the salaries for the job postings provided in the csv file test_features.

 *	JobID
 *	CompanyId